 An invoice should include a simple “Thank you” or a proper thank you note to thank your client for trusting your business or company.

-The easiest and most reliable way to send an invoice is EMAIL.
-You can send a PDF document of your invoice t to avoid any editing and fraud.
+The easiest and most reliable way to send an invoice is by EMAIL.
+You can send your invoice as a PDF document to avoid editing and fraud.
 After sending an invoice, you can call or message your client to ask if they have received the invoice or not.
-Moreover, there is software available that helps you schedule the invoices, and they are sent automatically, so you do not have to worry about forgetting any invoice.
+Moreover, software is available that helps you schedule the invoices, which are sent automatically, so you do not have to worry about forgetting any invoices.

 What to do after sending an invoice:

-It is a skill to deal with the clients in a good way.
-Not everyone pays in time.
+It is a skill to deal with clients in a good way.
+Not everyone pays on time.
 You should set clear rules about the payment made after the due date.
-Moreover, it would be best if you keep a follow-up by sending emails and reminders.
+Moreover, it would be best if you kept a follow-up by sending emails and reminders.

 1. Client and business owner details

 2. Description of work